kruti-m/AzureSQL-Fabric-Warehouse-Lakehouse/Assests/Security/WorkspaceSecurity.md

 |<img src='/Assests/Security/Media/WorkspaceSetting2.png' width='400' height='150'>|
 | ----------- |

+## Workspace retention

+By default, when a workspace is deleted, it isn't permanently and irrevocably deleted immediately.
+Instead, it enters a retention period during which it's possible to restore it.
+At the end of the retention period, it's removed permanently, and it will no longer be possible to recover it or its contents.
+The retention period for personal workspaces (My workspaces) is 30 days.

+The retention period for collaborative workspaces is configurable.
+The default retention period is seven days.
+However, Fabric administrators should change the length of the retention period by turning on the Define workspace retention period setting in the admin portal and specifying the desired retention period (from 7 to 90 days).

+## Govern My Workspace

+Every Fabric user has a personal workspace called My workspace where they can work with their own content.
+While generally only My workspace owners have access to their My workspaces, you can explicitly [prevent users from moving My workspaces](https://learn.microsoft.com/fabric/admin/portal-workspaces#prevent-my-workspace-owners-from-reassigning-their-my-workspaces-to-a-different-capacity) to a different capacity that might reside in noncompliant regions & designate a default capacity for My Workspaces.
+This can be done through Admin portal -> select Capacity settings -> Fabric Capacity -> Preferred capacity for My workspace

+To avoid becoming a bottleneck for every single setting in your organization, you can [delegate many of the controls](https://learn.microsoft.com/fabric/admin/admin-overview#delegate-admin-rights) to Capacity, Workspace, and Domain administrators

 ### Tips when working with Workspaces

+Its good to know how to [restore a deleted workspace](https://learn.microsoft.com/fabric/admin/portal-workspaces#restore-a-deleted-collaborative-workspace) & [permanently delete a deleted collaborative workspace](https://learn.microsoft.com/fabric/admin/portal-workspaces#permanently-delete-a-deleted-collaborative-workspace-during-the-retention-period) from a security view point.

 Here are some useful tips about working with workspaces.